MultiSafepay/docs/content/payments/features/manual-capture/_index.md

 To activate Manual Capture in your MultiSafepay account, email the Risk Team at <risk@multisafepay.com>

 ## Integration
-To integrate Manual Capture using our API, see API Reference – [Manual Capture authorization](/api/#manual-capture-authorization).
+To integrate Manual Capture using our API, see API reference – [Manual Capture authorization](/api/#manual-capture-authorization).

 Manual Capture is not supported in our [ecommerce integrations](/integrations/ecommerce-integrations) by default, but you can customize it via our API.